dakanji/G2Project/lib/smartypants/Readme.md

 In the case above, SmartyPants will turn the apostrophe into an opening single-quote, when in fact it should be a closing one.
 I don't think this problem can be solved in the general case -- every word processor I've tried gets this wrong as well.
-In such cases, it's best to use the proper HTML entity for closing single-quotes (`&#8217;` or `&rsquo;`) by hand.
+In such cases, it is best to use the proper HTML entity for closing single-quotes (`&#8217;` or `&rsquo;`) by hand.